 How does it work?

 Most SCCM processes go unnoticed.
-Software updates are transmitted to each computer at a speed that allows computer tasks to proceed without interruption or delay.
-SCCM works in the background.
+SCCM advertisements and policies are transmitted to computers that allow tasks to proceed without interruption or delay.